Hallucination Generation

+Plot

-The film is a drama set in Spain where a small group of American young adults is living.
+The film is a drama set in Francoist Spain, where a small group of American young adults is living.
 The leader of the group is a drug dealer.
 The others are there living carefree lives as beatniks.
 The leader has more nefarious aims in mind, and uses drugs to lure the others into lives of crime.
-Most of the film is in black and white, but there is a psychedelic sequence depicting the purported effects of the group using LSD which was filmed in color.

-It is often cited as an example of counterculture cinema.

 George Montgomery is the psychedelic advisor to a circle of young expatriates living on the Isle of Ibiza.
 Visitor Danny Stone, who avoids taking part in the fun until his mother cuts off his allowance, seeks help in a monastery after an LSD-induced crime spree results in the murder of a Barcelona antiques dealer.
 The real world is black-and-white, the LSD trips are in color.

+Casting

-Featuring Renate Kasché, Tom Baker, Marianne Kanter, and Steve Rowland.
+The film features Renate Kasché, Tom Baker, Marianne Kanter, and Steve Rowland.

+Production

 Filmed in Spain.
+Most of the film is in black and white, but there is a psychedelic sequence depicting the purported effects of the group using LSD which was filmed in color.